Yamunotri

 Yamunotri, also Jamnotri, is the source of the Yamuna River and the seat of the Goddess Yamuna in Hinduism.
 It is situated at an altitude of 3293 m in the Garhwal Himalayas and located approximately 150 km North of Uttarkashi, the headquarters of the Uttarkashi district in the Garhwal Division of Uttarakhand, India.
-It is one of the four sites in India's Chhota Char Dham pilgrimage.
-The sacred shrine of Yamunotri, source of the river Yamuna, is the westernmost shrine in the Garhwal Himalayas, perched atop a flank of Bandar Poonch Parvat.
+It is one of the four sites in India's Chota Char Dham pilgrimage.
+The sacred shrine of Yamunotri, source of the river Yamuna, is the westernmost shrine in the Garhwal Himalayas, perched atop a flank of the Bandarpunch mountain.
 The chief attraction at Yamunotri is the temple devoted to the Goddess Yamuna and the holy thermal springs at Janki Chatti which is 7 km away.

 The actual source, a frozen lake of ice and glacier (Champasar Glacier) located on the Kalind Mountain at a height of 4,421 m above sea level, about 1 km further up, is not frequented generally as it is not accessible; hence the shrine has been located on the foot of the hill.
 The approach is extremely difficult and pilgrims therefore offer puja at the temple itself.

-The temple of Yamuna, on the left bank of the Yamuna, was constructed by Maharaja Pratap Shah of Tehri Garhwal.
-The deity is made of black marble.
-The Yamuna, like the Ganges, has been elevated to the status of a divine mother for the Hindus and has been held responsible for nurturing and developing the Indian civilization.

-There are hot water springs located close to the temple.
-Surya Kund is the most important kund.
-Near the Surya Kund there is a shila called Divya Shila, which is worshipped before puja is offered to the deity.
-Devotees prepare rice and potatoes, tied in muslin cloth, to offer at the shrine by dipping them in these hot water springs.
-The cooked rice is taken back home as prasadam.
-The pujaris of Yamunotri come from the village of Kharsali near Janki Chatti.
-They are the administrators of the sacred place and perform religious rites.
-They are well-versed in the Shastras.

-History and legends
+Legends

-According to the ancient legend, sage Asit Muni had his hermitage here.
+According to Hindu legend, Sage Asita had his hermitage here.
 All his life, he bathed daily both in the Ganges and the Yamuna.
-Unable to go to Gangotri during his old age, a stream of the Ganges appeared opposite Yamunotri for him.
+Unable to go to the Gangotri during his old age, a stream of the Ganges appeared opposite Yamunotri for him.

 Sangya is the birthplace of the Yamuna in the Champasar Glacier (4,421 m) just below the Banderpoonch Mountain.
-The mountain adjacent to the river source is dedicated to her father, and is called Kalind Parvat, (Kalind being another name for the sun deity - Surya).
-Yamuna is known for her frivolousness, a trait that she developed because, according to a common story, Yamuna's mother could never make eye contact with her dazzling husband.
+The mountain adjacent to the river source is dedicated to her father, and is called Kalinda Parvata (Kalinda is an epithet of the sun god Surya).